firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * printenv : It is used to display the values of environment variables. (ex : printenv USER)
  * ps     : Shows the current running processes with the current user
  * ps -e  : Shows all process on system regardless of the current user
+ * read   : Is used to read a user input from the standard input (usually the keyboard) and assign it to a variable(ex :read lastname )
  * rm     :   Remove a file
  * rm -r  : Remove a directory
  * rm -f  :  Force remove
  * rmdir  : Remove directories
  * scp    : Copies a local file to a remote server using ssh(scp localfile.txt username@hostname:/path/on/server)
+ * set    : Lists all shell variables
  * sort   :  It sort lines/files/dirs.. by alpha order(num then alpha 2 3 a b ..) (ex : ls -ll |sort )
  * sort -r: reverse sorting
  * sort -n: alpha then num(a b 1 2 ...)